rochaporto/ricardorocha.io/content/about/_index.md

 ---

 {{< figure src="/images/story/lukla-mi8.jpg"
     caption="Taking a ride in a Mil MI-8 helicopter flying back to Kathmandu from Lukla.
-Escaping an early monsoon arrival after a month of trekking and climbing in the Khumbu valley." width="100%" >}}
+Escaping an early monsoon arrival after a month of trekking and climbing in the Khumbu valley of Nepal." width="100%" >}}

 {{< figure src="/images/story/lukla-mi8-cockpit.jpg" width="100%" >}}

 ---

 {{< figure src="/images/story/zanskar-cricket.jpg"
     caption="An improvised Sunday afternoon cricket match in what must be the most scenic cricket pitch in the world.
-During a stop in Kargiakh on a long trek from Lamayuru to Darsha in Ladakh, India." width="100%" >}}
+A rest day in Kargiakh on a long trek from Lamayuru to Darsha through the Zanskar valley in Ladakh, India." width="100%" >}}

 {{< figure src="/images/story/zanskar-trek.jpg" width="100%" >}}